-The Cry34Ab1 and Cry35Ab1 proteins do not have a high degree of sequence homology to other Cry proteins currently in commercial transgenic plant products for insect control, however, they are related to commercial microbial products and proteins that are ubiquitous in B.t. strains isolated from the environment.
+The Cry34Ab1 and Cry35Ab1 proteins do not have a high degree of sequence homology to other Cry proteins currently in commercial transgenic plants.
+However, they are related to proteins present in commercial Bt-microbial products.
 Genomic serotyping of total genomic DNA from B.t. strain collections identified 78 strains containing sequences related to cry35Ab1.
 Crude fermentation broth extracts taken from a subsample of these strains showed the presence of one or both Cry34/35Ab1 proteins in 37 of 42 samples.
 Analysis of nucleic acid and deduced polypeptide sequences reveals that Cry34/35Ab1 proteins comprise large families of related insecticidal proteins.